 Forged Spam

-If Tiger Technologies directed you to this page, it's because you reported an e-mail message to our abuse department as being "spam" sent by one of our customers.
+If you were directed to this page, it's because you reported an email message from one of our customers as “spam”.

 About forged addresses